mobluse/xscreensaver/README.md

 invisible screen.

 ## Screensaver Temperature
-It shows the CPU-temperature and it is red when increasing, green when unchanged, and blue when sinking, compared to the previous second.
+This screensaver shows the CPU-temperature and it is red when increasing, green when unchanged, and blue when sinking, compared to the previous second.
+The temperature shifts position each second.

 How to measure CPU-temperature with a Raspberry Pi from the C programming language:
 https://www.raspberrypi.org/forums/viewtopic.php?f=33&t=170112